HarrisFauntleroy/getting-started/README.md

 <hr/>

-_#3_
+_#3_ - **Control structures**

-Control structures: Control structures are used to control the flow of a program.
+Control structures are used to control the flow of a program.
 There are several types of control structures, such as "if" statements, "for" loops, and "while" loops.
 Control structures allow a program to make decisions and repeat tasks.

 <details open><summary>Examples</summary>
 <p>